sage-org/sage-org.github.io/index.md

 ## SaGe Smart Clients

-Smart clients allow developpers and end-users to execute SPARQL 1.1 queries.
+Smart clients allow developers and end-users to execute SPARQL 1.1 queries.
 We provide 2 implementations of the smart client:
 * [sage-jena](https://github.com/sage-org/sage-jena) is a java client written as an extension of JENA.
-* [sage-client](https://github.com/sage-org/sage-client) is a javascript client.
+* [sage-client](https://github.com/sage-org/sage-client) is a JavaScript client.

 ## SaGe Server
 The server [sage-engine](https://github.com/sage-org/sage-engine) is written in python.
 It handles natively a large part of the SPARQL language including triple patterns, Joins, Filters, Union, and  projection .
 Data can be stored in [HDT files](http://www.rdfhdt.org/), in a postgres database, or in a HBase database.
 It is easy to extend storage to other popular datastores such as Cassandra.
 All backends, except HDT,  now support SPARQL 1.1 update.